 Our MacIntyre Leadership DNA is trying to overcome this barrier by helping (best) practice leaders to create a values-led, relationship-centred workplace.
-This was explored in blog posts 1 and 2 and a future post on psychological safety and shame-sensitive practice will take this learning further.
+This was explored in blog posts 1 and 2, and a future blog post on psychological safety and shame-sensitive practice will take this learning further.
 We are also working hard to raise the profile and perceived importance of (best) practice leadership alongside the many competing pressures on people’s time and to ensure practice leadership is not in itself viewed as a training course (slow thinking) but is a skill that practice leaders learn on-the-job with coaching support until regularly coaching others becomes a habit.

 So what difference does it make when we do have a good (best) practice leader working within a team?
 A member of our PBS and Complex Support team recently told me that